What to Do Immediately When Your Employee Leaves Your Company

 • Change all passwords to all computer programs to which the employee had access.

 Does your human resources department have a potential database of candidates on file so you can start interviewing immediately, or are you better off using a recruiting firm?
 Do you have a qualified firm at the ready?
 Do they have a proven track record and expertise in your industry and the job function you need filled?
-A recruiting firm that specializes in engineering is no more qualified to recruit your potential sales reps than you are; they are just much more expensive.

 Similar Posts